 “Now, how do you learn how to teach if you are not a teacher?
 The best way I know how to learn to teach is to just get Infront of a room or a small group of people and try to share a concept, to get real time feedback and not to be overprepared with things.
 Because you want to be very loose, you want to be as engaged and responsive to what is going on as possible.
 A lot of people think “I am going to teach something.
 So, I am going to sit down, and I am going to write a 40-page manual, and I am going to teach, and everything is going to be great.”
 What you are doing isn't teaching – you are preparing collected, curated information and there is a big gap between information and education.
 Okay?
 Information is cheap, it is actually free because nowadays you can just use Google and find most of the information that you need.
 What you are trying to do is that you are helping to create transformation in the person - they want to achieve a certain goal or an outcome.
 And the best I know how to do that is to get Infront of real people, think through and exercise, preferably an exercise that they can do together so that they are able to learn.”

 My plan is to come up with a series of customs that are characteristic for my place of origin, which I am going to label with a catchy headline that doesn’t reveal the whole story (full context).
 I am also going to explore the possibility of adding some editorial illustrations.
 We are visual creatures so adding imagery can support the level of engagement and information retention.
 Another thing that I am considering is using gamification.
 Quite recently, I made a presentation for my Alma Mater (you can see the presentation on my blog), and I used Cards Against Humanity as an inspiration for the delivery system of my tips.
 Each card had its own headline on the back and the advice was revealed once the card was flipped – this is as close as I could get to an interactive presentation via an online video call.
-So, I might try that too + this time I can make a printed version (I just have to visit the print studio to see what my options are).
+So, I might try that too + this time I could make a printed version (I just have to visit the print studio to see what my options are.
+UPDATE - I couldn't get a hold of the staff in the printing studio due to the Covid restrictions).

 Elderly – Pregnant – Adult – Children